claby2/cs1951q-final-writeup/main.typ

 - What's the actual runtime performance impact?
 - Does the optimization increase compile time noticeably?

-=== Honest Assessment of Impact
+=== Broader Impact Assessment

-*Engineering value:* The implementation demonstrates good compiler engineering practices.
-Minimal code (30 lines), leverages existing infrastructure effectively, comprehensive testing methodology.
+The optimization consists of only 30 lines of ISLE code, effectively leverages Cranelift's existing infrastructure, and follows established patterns in the codebase.
+Our comprehensive testing methodology combines semantic verification, FileCheck transformation analysis, and boundary condition testing.

-*Real-world impact:* Unknown.
-Without frequency analysis on real codebases or performance benchmarks, we can't quantify whether this optimization matters.
-It might be optimizing a rare pattern, or modern hardware might already mask the inefficiency.
+However, the real-world significance of this optimization remains unclear.
+We lack critical data on pattern frequency in production codebases and runtime performance measurements.
+The optimization might target a rare IR pattern, or modern hardware with out-of-order execution and register renaming might already mitigate the inefficiencies we address.

-*Most valuable contribution:* The testing methodology insights may be more valuable than the optimization itself.
-The discovery that semantic testing + boundary condition testing + optimization interaction testing are all necessary provides a template for future compiler optimization work.
+Interestingly, our testing methodology discoveries may prove more valuable than the optimization itself.
+The requirement for semantic testing alongside FileCheck verification, plus the systematic exploration of boundary conditions and optimization interactions, creates a replicable framework for future Cranelift optimization development.

 *Reproducibility details:*
 - Cranelift commit: 32f12567f5aeb79ec733b9dc9d8f732a5872c73a